Search the site:

 What Is Google Search Console (GSC)?

 Google Search Console is a free service provided by Google that helps you analyze, maintain, and improve your site’s presence in the search engine results pages (SERPs).
+Using GSC, along with other tools such as the Google Search Keywords Tool, you can refine your keyword strategy and track performance.”

 The purpose of the tool is to enable website owners, marketers, and SEO experts to understand how Google perceives their websites.
 Using this information, they can monitor and improve performance, identify issues and fix them.